We’re Here Together

 To support us during this challenging time, a tax-deductible donation or purchase from our Shopzoo site will make a meaningful difference for wildlife.

 San Diego Zoo Global takes its role as a leader for the larger San Diego community seriously.
-We understand the trust our audiences have placed in us over the past 103 years.
-To serve our community responsibly, we have put the interests of our employees and the wildlife in our care at the forefront of our approach at this unprecedented time in our history.
+We understand the trust our audiences have placed in us over the past 104 years.
+To serve our community responsibly, we have put the interests of our employees, our guests, and the wildlife in our care at the forefront of our approach at this unprecedented time in our history.

 Virtual Visits to the San Diego Zoo and Safari Park!